yaaminu/finicky/Readme.md

 It takes in the following arguments:
 1. `required`: `bool` - `True` when the field is required, `False` otherwise. `True` by default
 2. `default`: The default value.
-Only allowed for non-required fields.
 5. `schema`: A schema for validating this dictionary, same as the schema described above.

 #### custom validators
-In some situations where the built-in validators doesn't work for you, pyval allows you to define your own validator.
+In some situations where the built-in validators don't work for you, pyval allows you to define your own validator.
 Validators are essentially functions that take in a single input and return the newly validated input on success or raise a `pyval.validators.ValidationException` for invalid input.
 A simple example maybe checking if a field is a valid ip-address.